hhvm/user-documentation/updating.md

 Next, add a commit, push your branch, and create a new Codespace.

-Creating a new Codespace is necessary because, at this point, the version of HHVM running on the Codespace and the targetted version of HHVM (for the upgrade) will be different.
+**Note:** Creating a new Codespace is necessary because, at this point, the version of HHVM running on the Codespace and the targetted version of HHVM (for the upgrade) will be different.

 To check the active version on the machine, use this command: